 Contact Paul Davis for all your property damage needs.
 (203) 315-1500

-- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to let them know you are safe.
+- Of course, it’s always important to be sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to let them know you are safe.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your home.

 Water Damage Tips